There is no fee unless we win!

 The compensation rate is not 100%.
 The time-loss rates are from 60 to 70 percent of your gross pay, including the value of your work benefits like health insurance.
 The percentage is based on whether you are married and how many children you have.
 This percentage is better than it sounds, as there are no payroll deductions for taxes or employee benefits from the time loss paid as part of your claim.

-When it is necessary that you travel further than 15 miles to get medical treatment, you may be entitled to reimbursement for your travel expense.
+When you travel more than 15 miles to get medical treatment, you may be entitled to reimbursement for your travel expenses.
 Travel reimbursement covers:

 • Mileage in excess of 15 miles one-way